Mental Health Benefits of Exercise

 Research has shown that regular exercise can treat symptoms of depression as effectively as antidepressant medication in some cases.
 There are number of reasons for this, such as the chemical changes that take place in the brain because of exercise.

 These neurochemical changes promote feelings of calm and wellbeing that can even help prevent a relapse of major depressive disorder symptoms when done regularly.
-The meditative aspect of exercise also serves as a break from negative thought patterns.

 4. Improves Mood